lethain/Redis-Python-Datastructures/README.markdown

 [redis]: http://code.google.com/p/redis/ "Redis"
 [redis-py]: http://github.com/andymccurdy/redis-py "Redis-Py"

+*If you'd like to be a contributor, send me a note!
+I'd be more than glad to pass this over to a more active maintainer.*

 This package exposes [Redis][redis] backed datastructures which bring together standard Python syntax with persistent in-memory storage.
 Redis operations are all atomic as well, meaning that a thoughtful approach can use them